emassey0135/audio-navigation/README.md

 ## Dependencies

-This mod runs on either Fabric or NeoForge, and depends on the following mods:
+This mod runs on either Fabric, NeoForge, or Paper/Purpur, and depends on the following mods:

 * Fabric API (Fabric only)
 * Fabric Language Kotlin (Fabric only)